 Faking these computers would have also entailed writing all this software: the size of such a task is clearly shown by Figure 7.3-3, which shows a full printout of the software next to Margaret Hamilton, who was the director of the software engineering at the MIT Instrumentation Laboratory for the Apollo program when she was 33 years old, at a time when all key jobs were assigned to men and discrimination against women was rampant.

 Figure 7.3-3.
 Margaret Hamilton with a printout of the Apollo AGC software.
 Credit: NASA.

 Together with her team, Hamilton defined the design and testing criteria for the software that ran the onboard computer of the Lunar Module and developed the concepts of asynchronous flight software and priority scheduling which saved the Apollo computers from crashing during overloads such as the ones that occurred during the Apollo 11 descent to the Moon.

 In 1986 Hamilton founded Hamilton Technologies, a company specialized in ultra-high-reliability software.
-She is still the CEO of the company.
+As of 2020, she is still the CEO of the company.
 In 2003 NASA gave Hamilton the Exceptional Space Act Award, which included the largest cash reward ever given to a single person by the agency.